dYdX

 Short-term orders

-- IOC and FOK are always short-term, regardless of other parameters
+- IOC (and the deprecated FOK) are always short-term, regardless of other parameters

 - GTD orders are automatically classified as short-term when the expiry falls within the